andrewcwhy/andrewcwhy.me/README.md

 **Personal portfolio website of me**

 Welcome to the source code for [andrewcwhy.me](https://andrewcwhy.me), my personal portfolio.
-Built with **Vite, React, TypeScript, and Tailwind CSS**, this website showcases my projects, experience, and technical insights.
+Built with **Vite, solid, TypeScript, and Tailwind CSS**, this website showcases my projects, experience, and technical insights.

 ## ❓About the Domain Name